IamR0oT/sakuli.github.io/content/docs/200_enterprise/_index.md

 weight: 3000
 ---

 Some features of Sakuli require an enterprise license.
 Please consult our **[overview](/enterprise)** to see and request packages and prices.
-After you registered for an enterprise subscription, you will get a license-key and an NPM access token which are required to use enterprise features.
+After you registered for an enterprise subscription, you will receive a license-key and an NPM access token which are required to use enterprise features.

+- The **NPM token** is an access token which allows you to install our enterprise packages via NPM.
+It has to be provided **before** attempting to install any enterprise components of Sakuli.
+- The Sakuli license token contains information about your active subscription and is required to enable enterprise plugins at runtime.
+It has to be provided before executing any tests relying on Sakuli enterprise features.

 ## Using NPM-Token

-All enterprise plugins are published on NPM.
-In contrast to the core packages they are not publicly accessible.
-Therefore you need the provided access token in order to install these packages into your Sakuli projects.
-The easiest way is to add the token in a `.npmrc`-file in the root of your project directory:
+All enterprise plugins are published to NPM.
+In contrast to core packages, enterprise packages are not publicly accessible.
+Therefore, a personal access token is required to install these packages in a Sakuli project.
+The easiest way to provide the access token is to add it to a `.npmrc`-file in the root of a Sakuli project:

 {{<highlight bash>}}
 # cd to/your/project
 echo "//registry.npmjs.org/:_authToken=<PERSONAL-TOKEN>" >> .npmrc
 {{</highlight>}}

 This command will create an `.npmrc` file with the neccessary token configuration.
-Every upcoming `npm install` will use this configuration.
-If you dont like to save the token in a file (because this file might be shared) you can configure it to use an [environment variable](environment-variables):
+Every upcoming `npm install` in the current project will use this configuration.
+If you don't like to save the token in a file (because this file might be shared), you can configure it to use an [environment variable](environment-variables):

 {{<highlight bash>}}
 echo "//registry.npmjs.org/:_authToken=\${NPM_TOKEN}" >> .npmrc